cleverington/n00b-drupal-development/manuscript/foreword_license.md

-# License
+# {{ book.sections.foreword.foreword_license }}

 This book was licened with a [Attribution-NonCommercial-NoDerivatives 4.0 International](http://creativecommons.org/licenses/by-nc-nd/4.0/).

 ## You are free to: